Kuro2709/Datetime-calculator/README.md

 # Date & Time Calculator

-This is a project template for a simple calculator with three date/time-related features:
+This is a project for a simple calculator with three date/time-related features:

 - calculating the number of days between two dates
 Examples: